Person standing in calm ocean waters, facing the horizon, with the sun reflecting off the water's surface.

 The Frameworks I Draw From

-The following theories and traditions inform how I show up in every session.
-They are not rigid scripts but living lenses that help me meet you where you are.
+The theories and traditions below are not rigid scripts.
+They are living lenses that help me meet you where you are, in your body, your history, and your wholeness.

 Decolonized & Ancestral Frameworks